UlyssesZh/telepathic-sparkle/README.md

 ## A glimpse into Pinkie's mind

-The next morning, Twilight trotted eagerly to Sugarcube Corner.
+The next morning, while Starlight was still asleep after days of hard work, Twilight trotted eagerly to Sugarcube Corner.
 The sweet scent of fresh-baked pastries filled the air, and the cozy shop buzzed with activity.